 I guess I grew up in a weird place because I had never heard of “funeral potatoes” until moving to Utah.
 It’s really just cheesy potato casserole, but the funny name is what I like to use.

-Everyone, and I do mean EVERYONE has their own recipe for this potluck favorite.
-I hear that they are well known everywhere, but that people call them all sorts of different things.
+Everyone, and I do mean EVERYONE, has their own recipe for this potluck favorite.
+People say they are well known everywhere, but that people call them all sorts of different things.
 I was a little hesitant at first, but upon trying them I can see why everyone loves them.
 I looooove the cheese-y potatoes with the crunchy topping!
 It’s delicious.
-I just had one hold up… What’s with all of the cream of something soup?
-I wanted real ingredients, and although I did do the normal cornflake topping, I think I’ll do Panko next time.
-I loooved the flavor in these REAL Funeral potatoes.

 And my mom says that they sometimes have potato chips as a topping too, but I’ve only ever had corn flakes cereal (how odd to combine cereal and cheese potatoes, but it works!) so that’s what we stick with.
 I don’t know why they are are so good, maybe just the whole comfort foods thing, but we have them every Christmas or Easter now.

 Ingredients Needed for Funeral Potatoes

 Ok, I’m not going to lie about this dish, there is nothing healthy about it.
 Haha!
 Which is probably why it is so dang good!
 It’s a dish you want to have on special occasions, but probably not multiple times a week.
 Here is your grocery list:

 - Cream of Chicken Soup – You can use store bought or make it from scratch yourself.
 Head to our busy day casserole post for a from scratch recipe.
 You’ll want to double the recipe and omit the mushrooms to make cream of chicken soup.

 - Sour Cream (light)

 - Garlic Powder

 - Corn Flakes